wp-plugins/polylang/readme.txt

 * Synchronization is now disabled by default (due to too much conflicts / questions on the forum)
 * Include rel="alternate" hreflang="x" selflink per google recommendation
 * Improve inline documentation
-* Bug correction: Wrong datatype for second argument in polylang/include/auto-translate.php (introduced in 1.1.6)
+* Bug correction: wrong datatype for second argument in polylang/include/auto-translate.php (introduced in 1.1.6)
 * Bug correction: same id is used for all language items in menu
 * Bug correction: wpml-config.xml file not loaded for sitewide active plugins on network installations
 * Bug correction: page parent dropdown list (in page attributes metabox) not correctly displayed when switching from a language with empty list